gomorpheus/morpheus-docs/getting_started/maintenance/upgrades/3node/rpm.rst

    ..
 NOTE::

-      This step will fail.
-This is ok, and expected.
+      If the reconfigure fails or hangs it is ok.
 If the reconfigure hangs then use Ctrl+C to quit the reconfigure run and force a failure.
+Another reconfigure will be run after clustering.

 #.
 Next on Node 2, ensure the ui is stopped, then stop and start RabbitMQ and join the Node to the Cluster.
 Do not stop and start RabbitMQ on Node 1.